desmos-labs/primer/phases/phase-1/challenges/accept-referral.md

 # Accept a referral
 :::tip Note
+You will only be eligible for reward in this challenge if you met **all** the below conditions:

+1. you have not yet made your first post, and
-This challenge is only available top users who have been referred from another user via the [Referral challenge](refer.md) and who have already created a post via the [Post challenge](create-post.md).
+2. you have been referred by another user via the [Referral challenge](refer.md) of which the PR has been accepted.

-Upon completing this challenge, you will be rewarded with **50 Desmos Tokens**.
+Upon completion of this challenge, you will get **50 Desmos Tokens**.
+Each user (verified with an account on GitHub) can only be rewarded once for this challenge.
 :::

-Once you have been properly being referred via the [Referral challenge](refer.md) and you have create a post via the [Post challenge](create-post.md), you are now ready to get 50 Desmos Tokens by accepting the referral.
+Once you have met the above conditions and completed the challenge, you are now ready to get 50 Desmos Tokens.
 To do so, you need to:

 1. Create a fork of this repo inside your private GitHub profile.
    If you do not know how to do it, follow the [GitHub fork guide](https://help.github.com/en/github/getting-started-with-github/fork-a-repo).